 Apps are available on the Fitbit smartwatches (Versa Lite, Versa 2, Versa 3, Sense, and Ionic), including Weather, plus extra third-party apps can be purchased via the Fitbit mobile app.
 All smartwatches except the Versa Lite also boast the Fitbit Coach app for on-screen video workouts.
 The Charge 4 also includes a more basic Weather app, and Agenda for calendars.

-The Versa 3 and Sense also feature Amazon Alexa voice assistant, Google Assistant and Spotify music.
+The Versa 3 and Sense also feature Amazon Alexa voice assistant, Google Assistant ("coming soon") and Spotify music.
 The Versa 2 also includes Spotify controls and Alexa.
 Charge 4 includes Spotify only.
+You need to be a Spotify Premium subscriber to take advantage of this feature.

-Fitbit Pay is available for Charge 4, Versa 2, Versa 3, Sense and Ionic.
+Fitbit Pay is available for Charge 4, Versa 2, Versa 3, Sense and Ionic - but not the Ace 2 or Inspire 2, or the older Inspire 1 and HR or Versa Lite.
 This allows for contactless payments directly from the wearable.
 However, the list of compatible UK banks is very small right now, including Santander, Starling and Revolut - see the whole list here for all countries.

 Which Fitbit has the best display?